The Voice Thailand: Series overview

 Warning: the following table presents a significant amount of different colors.

 The Voice Senior

 The Voice Senior is a singing competition for contestants over the age of 60, being a senior version of The Voice Thailand.
 The series is produced by PPTV 36 after acquiring the show from the original Dutch version.
 Also, this is the first The Voice Senior of Asia.

 Series overview

 The Voice All Stars

 After a 2-year break because of the COVID-19 pandemic, The Voice Thailand announced through Instagram and other social media platforms that they will be broadcasting an All-Star edition in July, which is the first in Asia (second to air, because the Indonesian version has aired first even it announced later).
 The show will occur by One 31 instead of PPTV 36.
 This season will join by former contestants, former coaches and winners in every season.
 The coaches are Kong Saharat, Jennifer Kim, Joey Boy, Pop Pongkul.

+The Voice Pride

+The Voice Pride premiered on 15 June 2025 on Channel 7HD.
+In this version, LGBTQIA+ artists are highlighted, showcasing their voices to the panel of three coaches.
+The coaches for the show are Ben Chalatit, Timethai, and Amp Leelaboot.